 Here is the gallery of all our scenes.
 Can you guess which is which?
 Click to reveal names.

 We first predict the depth of each image with Marigold and obtain candidate transient masks with SAM.
-We then label images with the Toon3D Labeler to obtain correspondences and mark transient regions.
+We then label images with the Toon3D Labeler Labeler to obtain correspondences and mark transient regions.
 We optimize camera poses and warp images to obtain calibrated, perspective cameras.
+You can use our labeler tool here.
 Finally, we can initialize Gaussians with the aligned dense point cloud and run refinement.

-Here you can see the two major steps of our method.
-The sparse alignment video shows rough camera parameter estimation.
-The dense alignment video shows various layers used in the method (e.g., cameras, sparse correspondences, warping meshes, etc.) and how they align in 3D.
+Here you can see the two major objectives of our method.
+The camera alignment objective recovers camera parameter.
+The deformation alignment objective warps the meshes for closer alignment.
+In practice, we optimize for both objectives at the same time.
+In the Deformation Alignment video, we show various layers used in the method (e.g., cameras, sparse correspondences, warping meshes, point clouds, and gaussians) and observe their alignment in 3D.

 We reconstruct inside the Rick and Morty house by labeling between walls and ceilings to connect the rooms.
 In the first video, we show the point cloud & cameras and our custom labeling interface.
 In the second video, you can scrub the slider to see a walkthrough inside the house!
 The closest camera's image is shown in the bottom right corner.